roshii/brane/docs/WHITEPAPER.md

 #### 3.3.1 Market Analyses ####

 The market analyses module will provide investors with markets' technical indicators.
 Brane will provide a library of indicators and allow investors to create and use their very own indicators.
-To avoid re-computing information, indicators' value will be stored by local data service in a dedicated persitive database for later access or analyses.
+To avoid re-computing information, indicators' value will be stored by local data service in a dedicated persistive database for later access or analyses.

 #### 3.3.2 Portfolio Analyses ####

 The portfolio analyses module will provide investors with the ability to select, rate and calculate weight of assets that will make up a portfolio, depending on its selected characteristics.
 It will consist of several sub-modules listed here after.

   * Portfolio characteristics definition including asset type, horizon, risk tolerance
-  * Assets rating, on the basis of both data feeded from the market analyses module and data entered manually by investors
+  * Assets rating, on the basis of both data feed from the market analyses module and data entered manually by investors
   * Portfolio optimization following the (post) modern portfolio theory, Black-Litterman model, or any relevant optimization model.

 ### 3.4 Algorithmic Trading ###

 Algorithmic trading will rely on Brane's analyses modules to provide investors with a wide range of indicators.
 These indicators will in turn be used to trigger buy or sell orders according to investors' input.
-Brane will allow investors to back test their strategy on historcal market data, enable it in a simulation mode a.k.a. paper trade and restrict trading to portfolio portions only.
+Brane will allow investors to back test their strategy on historical market data, enable it in a simulation mode a.k.a. paper trade and restrict trading to portfolio portions only.

 ## 4 Conclusion ##

-With the above mentionned modules interacting with each others, i.e. data service, reporting, analyses and algorithmic trading, Brane will offer all managed ETF's advantages to private investors owning an internet connection and a computer.On top of the later, investors will be able to include or exclude any third pary or asset they deem non trustable, following their very own analyses.
+With the above mentioned modules interacting with each others, i.e. data service, reporting, analyses and algorithmic trading, Brane will offer all managed ETF's advantages to private investors owning an internet connection and a computer.On top of the later, investors will be able to include or exclude any third party or asset they deem non trustable, following their very own analyses.

 ## 5 Future ##

-Brane is first intended to be used by tech-savyy investors that have basic knowledge in scrpting and operating servers.
+Brane is first intended to be used by tech-savvy investors that have basic knowledge in scripting and operating servers.
 In the longer term though, Brane will develop GUI to facilitate user interactions.
 Other modules will be investigated, aiming at distributing trading data, intelligence and computing, further described here after.
 These later modules combined with a friendly GUI would allow any investor to use Brane, purchasing strategy, computing and/or data from investor to investor.

 ### 5.1 Distributed Data ###